okta/okta-oidc-android/README.md

 ### Requirements

 Okta OIDC SDK supports Android API 19 and above.
 [Chrome custom tab](https://developer.chrome.com/multidevice/android/customtabs) enabled browsers are needed by the library for browser initiated authorization.
-App must use FragmentActivity or any extensions of it to work with the library.
 An Okta developer account is needed to run the sample.
+It is recommended that your app extends `FragmentActivity` or any extensions of it.
+If you are extending `Activity` you have to override [onActivityResult](#onActivityResult-override).

 ### Installation